chop-dbhi/avocado/_posts/2013-03-17-validation.md

 - `concept`
     - An integer representing the primary key identifier of the `DataConcept` the field is contained in.
 Clients that take advantage of concepts will likely need to supply this in order to correctly repopulate and/or organize data on the client.
 - `language`
-    - A read-only string that is a natural language representation of the node.
-This is annotated server-side and is used for information purposes and future validation purposes.
+    - A string that is a natural language representation of the node.
+This is annotated server-side and is used for information purposes.
 - `enabled`
-    -  A boolean that is used during re-validation of the node on the server.
-If the node is no longer valid due to data changes or the field is not longer available, this flag is set to `false`.
-Clients may provide the option to override this auto-disabling policy for nodes with only warnings (not errors) by changing the flag to `True`.
-This is preferred over removing the flag to prevent the re-validation process happening subsequent times.
-Nodes with errors are recommended to be removed.
+    -  A boolean that is used during validation of a node on the server.
+Invalid nodes will have this flag set to `False`.
+Clients may set this flag to `True` for invalid nodes only with warnings.
+Setting the flag to `True` for nodes with errors will have no effect.
 - `warnings`
-    - A read-only array of warnings that result during re-validation of the node.
-These are considered warnings since there is no harm in applying the node.
+    - A read-only array of warnings that result during validation of the node.
+Warnings are considered unharmful if the corresponding node is applied and should not cause downstream errors.
 - `errors`
-    - A read-only array of errors that result during re-validation of the node.
-Errors are different from warnings in that the node is considered _broken_ and cannot be enabled.
-Clients may choose to remove the node from the tree or leave it for historical reasons.
+    - A read-only array of errors that result during validation of the node.
+Errors _are_ considered harmful as they cause errors downstream.

 ### Warnings